-The ACNC is the specialist, independent national regulator of charities.
+- The ACNC is the independent national regulator of charities.
 It is established by, and administers, the Australian Charities and Not-for-profits Commission Act 2012 (Cth) (‘ACNC Act’).
 The objects of the ACNC Act are to:

-- maintain, protect and enhance public trust and confidence in the Australian not-for-profit sector
+- maintain, protect and enhance public trust and confidence in the Australian not-for-profit sector;

 - promote the reduction of unnecessary regulatory obligations on the Australian not-for-profit sector.

-Maintaining the free ACNC Charity Register
+Maintaining the ACNC Charity Register

-- Register data helps inform donors, funders and the wider community support charities with trust and confidence.
+- Register data helps inform donors, funders and the wider community so they can support charities with trust and confidence.
 The ACNC works to add value to this data through conducting analysis and research, which is made publicly available.

 Providing guidance, education and advice

-- Charities can access guidance in a range of ways, such as through web-based and printed guidance, a telephone advice service, online educational tools, and face-to-face information sessions.
+- Charities can access guidance in a range of ways, such as through web-based content, webinars, podcasts, a telephone advice service, online educational tools, and, as needed, face-to-face information sessions.

-Monitoring compliance and managing non-compliance
+Monitoring and managing non-compliance

 Presumption of honesty

-When the ACNC considers how to exercise its regulatory functions, one of the things we look at is whether there was an intention to do the wrong thing and whether any of those responsible for the charity (such as committee members, directors, or trustees) knew about or participated in, improper conduct.
+- When the ACNC considers how to exercise its regulatory functions, one of the things we look at is whether there was an intention to do the wrong thing and whether any of those responsible for the charity (such as committee members, directors, or trustees) knew about, or participated in, improper conduct.

-- We provide the charity with a reasonable opportunity to address our concerns, taking into consideration the capacity of the charity to respond.
+- We provide the charity with a reasonable opportunity to address our concerns, taking into consideration the charity’s capacity to respond.
 We give written reasons for our decisions and tell charities how they can challenge our decisions.

 Proportionality and consistency

-- For serious cases, the appropriate action is likely to be a strong one – for example, the only way to protect public trust and confidence in the case of an organisation falsely pretending to be a charity is to revoke its registration.
+- For serious cases, the appropriate action is likely to be a strong one – for example, the only way to protect public trust and confidence in the case of an organisation using a charity to break the law is to revoke its registration.

 Accountability and transparency

-- We communicate our policies, procedures, and decisions in a variety of ways, including in meetings, events, on our website and using social media.
-We publish our service standards so charities know what they can expect from our services, and we report performance against these standards.
+- We communicate our policies, procedures and decisions in a variety of ways.
+This includes through meetings and events, as well as on our website and via social media.
+We publish our service standards so charities know what they can expect from our services, and we report our performance against these standards.
 We use feedback to improve our services.

-We are also accountable through the Australian Government Regulator Performance Framework, which includes yearly assessment against performance indicators.
+- We are also accountable through the Australian Government Regulator Performance Framework, which includes yearly assessment against performance indicators.

-The ACNC is committed to acting with integrity, adhering to Australian laws and the Australian Public Service’s Code of Conduct and Values, as well as our organisational values.
+- The ACNC is committed to acting with integrity, adhering to Australian laws and the Australian Public Service’s Code of Conduct and Values, as well as our organisational values.

-The ACNC Act sets out when and how we may act.
+- The ACNC Act sets out when and how we may act.
 Our values and principles guide us in doing so and are embedded through our policies and procedures.

 Engaging with charities